Tocantins

 J-REDD Project

-A state-wide REDD+ Program in Brazil
+A state-wide REDD+ program in Brazil

-The Project
+The project

 The Tocantins J-REDD project is a state-wide, innovative public-private partnership to protect forests, reduce emissions, and promote sustainable agricultural practices.
 By leveraging jurisdictional carbon credits this program is able to generate funding to support green business opportunities and benefit farmers, indigenous peoples, and local communities, positioning the Tocantins state as a global leader in sustainable agriculture and forest conservation.